-NCC, a not-for-profit, private land conservation group, along with the Edmonton and Area Land Trust (EALT), has acquired Bunchberry Meadows, a 260-hectare (640-acre) parcel of land located just 30 kilometres from downtown Edmonton and approximately two kilometres from the North Saskatchewan River.
+The Nature Conservancy of Canada (NCC), a not-for-profit, private land conservation group, along with the Edmonton and Area Land Trust (EALT), has acquired Bunchberry Meadows.
+The 260-hectare (640-acre) parcel of land is located just 30 kilometres from downtown Edmonton and approximately two kilometres from the North Saskatchewan River.

 The campaign for Bunchberry Meadows was officially launched in Edmonton on May 21, 2015.
 Since then, Edmontonians have stepped up in support so that this special community amenity could be created.

-Going forward, NCC and EALT will collaborate on the ongoing management of Bunchberry, including conducting wildlife species inventories, installing bird boxes and hosting public volunteer activities to steward the site.
+Going forward, NCC and EALT will collaborate on the ongoing management of Bunchberry.
+They will conduct wildlife species inventories, install bird boxes and host public volunteer activities to steward the site.

 The conservation of Bunchberry Meadows is only possible because five local families who owned the land have cared for it for more than 40 years.

 Over those years, they kept Bunchberry Meadows intact while the surrounding lands and the city of Edmonton underwent significant development.
-The property is now surrounded by acreages, airports, roadways, bridges and industrial habitat, which makes it increasingly difficult to find relatively untouched wild spaces where families and children can connect to nature.
+The property is now surrounded by acerages, airports, roadways, bridges and industrial habitat.
+This makes it increasingly difficult to find relatively untouched wild spaces where families and children can connect to nature.

-Family members chose to donate a portion of this project to NCC under the Government of Canada’s Ecological Gifts Program, which protects ecologically sensitive land while offering significant tax benefits.
-Thanks to their generosity, the natural values of the area will be conserved for generations to come.
+Family members chose to donate a portion of this project to NCC under the Government of Canada’s Ecological Gifts Program.
+The program protects ecologically sensitive land while offering significant tax benefits.
+Thanks to the generosity of these families, the natural values of the area will be conserved for generations to come.